tsinghua-cel/Staircase-Attack/README.md

 The stake of hoenst validator in each epoch is shown in `./beacon1/balance.txt`.

+*We show a reorganization that happens in epoch 16 during the staircase attack.

+The attestations from honest validators show in the console before and after the Byzantine block of slot 510 proposed in epoch 16.

+The block recieved informations show in the console before and after the Byzantine block of slot 510 proposed in epoch 16.

-We show a typical epoch that has been attacked.
-To make the effect of attack shown in figure clearly, we decrease the number of validators.
+*To make the effect of attack shown in figure clearly, we decrease the number of validators.

 The attestor role of honest validator in epoch 17 is shown here.

 <img src=./figs/honest1.png width=60% />